Hi there! My name is Nicole Chavanne from Learning Lab. I am so excited to have this opportunity to share some tips and ideas with all of you!

 Even though you are technically in charge of your classroom, each of you brings great things to the table.
 You each have different experiences and training that has gotten you to this point in your career.
 You will learn a lot and gain a lot if you are open-minded.

-Everybody likes to be appreciated and responds to praise.
+Everybody likes to be appreciated, and everybody responds to praise.
 Be as positive as possible!
 A few kind words can go a long way!
-Better yet, bring in treats to say “thanks” every once in awhile.
+Better yet, bring in treats to say “thanks” every once in a while.
 Yummy food always makes things great!

 Thank you so much for reading today.
 I sincerely hope that you are able to use some of the tips within your own classroom.
 For more posts like this, I would love to see you at my blog!

-Nicole lives in Upstate New York with her husband and two (almost three) kids.
+Nicole lives in upstate New York with her husband and two (almost three) kids.
 She is a special education teacher that works with students in 4th-6th grades.
 She has worked as a self-contained teacher, a push-in provider, and in inclusion classes.
 Co-teaching has been her favorite type of teaching so far.
 Nicole also creates special education resources that ALL teachers can use for her TpT store, Learning Lab.
-You can find more ideas from Nicole on her blog or on Instagram (@Learning_Lab).
+You can find more ideas from Nicole on her blog or on Instagram.